Fuller, Perkier Breasts

 It is important to note that breast augmentation, while giving you the firm, full breasts of your youth, does not prevent the effects of gravity and aging.
 Breasts sag because of gravity and aging.
 The more you support them, the less effect the weight of the implant will have on the tissue of your breasts.
 Big or small, there is little doubt that a bra reduces the pressure of the implant on your skin.
 So the more you wear a bra, the better your breasts should age over time.

-It is possible to breastfeed after breast augmentation procedures but it is important to wait until your breasts are fully healed before attempting it.
+It is possible to breastfeed after breast augmentation procedures.
 Some women do experience milk loss, but ways to increase your milk production can be discussed with your primary physician after breast augmentation.
-Dr. Levine will discuss your breastfeeding plans during your consultation including ways to preserve the mammary ducts through alternate incision sites.
+Dr. Levine will discuss your breastfeeding plans during your consultation.

 Inframmary incision: The inframammary incision in breast augmentation is the most popular technique among plastic surgeons.
 Inframammary incisions are made in the fold where the lower part of the breast meets the chest wall.
 It offers direct access to the areas where a pocket will be created for an implant, without damaging the surrounding muscular tissue.

 Periareolar incision: Periareolar incisions are made at the outer edge of the areola, following the curve that separates the darker skin of the nipple from the rest of your breast.
 Because the colour around the areola is darker, the scar is usually well-camouflaged, sometimes virtually invisible within a few weeks after surgery.
-However, this type of incision is more likely to interfere with breastfeeding as milk ducts and nerves might be severed in the nipple.
+The chance of hardness of the breast is higher with this incision.

 Transaxillary incision: Transaxillary incisions are made in the natural fold in the armpit.
 Once the incision has been made, a channel to the breast is created, and a pocket is made for the implant.
 Both saline and silicone implants can be used in this method.
-Transaxillary incision tend to leave the breasts looking untouched and is less likely to damage the mammary gland than are inframmary or periareolar incisions.
 One downside to transaxillary incisions is that the incision location can only be used once.
-If revision surgery is required, new scarring will occur in a secondary location.
-Transaxillary incisions are also most likely to result in capsular contracture.
+If revision surgery is required a second scar will be required on the breast.

 Your implant can be inserted into a pocket in one of two places – partially under the pectoral muscle (submuscular) or directly behind the breast tissue over the pectoral muscle (submammary/subglandular).
 Often times, deeper implant placement helps camouflage implant related imperfections, which is true for submuscular placement.
 That’s why it’s preferred for very thin, lean women.
 Because the muscle better conceals implant characteristics, edges and rippling may be less visible.